A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: Experiments

-where $I^F_t$ is the fused video sequence from ~\cref{eq:decoder}, $\mathcal{W}(\cdot, \mathcal{O})$ denotes warping with the optical flow field $\mathcal{O}$, and $M_{\text{prev}}$, $M_{\text{next}}$ are validity masks that indicate regions with reliable flow estimates.
-This loss term implements the strong temporal continuity in videos with reasonable frame rate, by enforcing consistency between the current fused frame and its two warped neighbors, so as to reduce flickering and abrupt changes.
+where $I^F_t$ is the fused video sequence from \cref{eq:decoder}, and $\mathcal{W}(\cdot, \mathcal{O})$ denotes warping with the optical flow field $\mathcal{O}$. $M^t_{\text{prev}}$ and $M^t_{\text{next}}$ are validity masks at time step $t$ that indicate regions with reliable flow estimates, as detailed below.
+This loss term implements the strong temporal continuity of videos with reasonable frame rates, by enforcing consistency between the current fused frame and its two warped neighbors, so as to reduce flickering and abrupt changes.